 Our sponsoring department is The Executive Office (TEO), previously the Office of the First Minister and Deputy First Minister (OFMDFM) whose role is one of oversight and ensuring accountability for our governance and finance arrangements.

-The five judicial members are nominated by the Lord Chief Justice and appointed by the First Minister and Deputy First Minister acting jointly.
+The five judicial members are nominated by the Lady Chief Justice and appointed by the First Minister and Deputy First Minister acting jointly.
 The two legal members are nominated by The Bar Council of Northern Ireland and Law Society of Northern Ireland.
 The 5 lay members are also appointed by the First Minister and Deputy First Minister acting jointly and are members who do not hold (or have never held) a protected judicial office and are not (and have never been) a barrister or solicitor.

 Three standing committees have been established to deliver on NIJAC’s commitments: